alantanlc/installing-pip-and-virtualenv-ubuntu-20.04/README.md

 ```
 The command above will also install all dependencies required for building Python modules.

-... when the installation is complete, verify the installation by checking the pip version:
+When the installation is complete, verify the installation by checking the pip version:
 ```
 $ pip3 --version
 ```